kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 You can now run rootless containers.

-If you already have upstream docker installed system-wide
+If you already have upstream Docker installed system-wide

 ```sh
 # docker -H unix://$XDG_RUNTIME_DIR/docker.sock <cmd>